buildpacks/rfcs/text/0006-app-layer-metadata-source.md

         * Extensible to additional buildpacks to provide different types of metadata (e.g. from other source control repositories)
     *  **Con**:
         * This would require the buildpack user to specify this additional buildpack.
-        * This would put the metadata in the specific buildpack layer, and not with the other app metadata.
+        * This would put the metadata in the specific buildpack layer.

 # Prior Art
 [prior-art]: #prior-art